CONTACT INFORMATION

 - For deceased with no known relatives, a Certificate of Abandoned Cadaver will be issued by the referring agencies such as hospitals and barangays.

-Emergency Disaster Relief Program
+Emergency Disaster Relief Program:

-(natural or man-made).
-These include as food (hot meals/ dry ration), temporary shelter in evacuation centers, and financial assistance.
+This program provides timely and appropriate assistance to individuals or families affected by disaster (natural or man-made).
+These include as food (hot meals/dry ration), temporary shelter in evacuation centers, and financial assistance.

 - Report the incident of fire or flood to the Social Services Development Department through telephone number 8703-6823 or to your barangay.